This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 Nickelodeon's acquirement of the Winx property will necessitate a Channel Hop in several countries where Winx wasn't already on Nick.
-(And indeed it's moving from Pop Girl back to Nick in the UK - see above.)
+(And indeed it moved from Pop Girl back to Nick in the UK — see above.)

 All of the shows on The CW's first season hopped over from The WB and UPN, except for Runaway and The Game.
 Depending on the market, some shows may not have really hopped at all (if the former WB or UPN station landed a CW affiliation).